 Always listen to your grown up, kids!

-Everyone gets a seat on the train and the big man boards much to the delight of everyone the children.
+Everyone gets a seat on the train and the big man boards much to the delight of

 The ride is short, about 15 minutes down the track and back.